Toolbox for Bloggers and Internet Marketers

 KeySearch is another, but far more affordable, web-based keyword research tool that offers a wide range of features related to keyword tracking, competitor analysis and backlink tracking.

 While not nearly as powerful as Semrush or Ahrefs, KeySearch is perfect for the beginner or budget blogger who wants to dive deep into the exciting world of keyword research without investing too much money.
-Despite its flaws, KeySearch is still a very useful tool to have.
+Despite its flaws, KeySearch can still be a very useful tool to have for bloggers with limited SEO skills.

 Sumo is a suite of tools that can be used to improve your website’s traffic and social media footprint.
 I personally use Sumo mainly for their share buttons but they also offer great options for email popups.